What is a drone?

 Mobius Camera: Popular lightweight camera model which can shoot video in HD and take intervalometer photos.
 It was developed mainly to be used with RC drones.

 Mod: modification: Drone addicts modify their machines to integrate new functions or cool features.
 These changes are usually called mods.

 Multicopter: A generic name for a drone with multiple propellers.
 Aerial drone with multiple horizontal propellers, also known as rotors.
 Depending on the number of rotors, we can have tricopters, quadcopters, hexacopters, octocopters and so on.

 Multi-rotor copters: are referred to by many names, which include: Drone, Quadcopter, Quadricopter or Quadrocopter

-NAZA: is a flight controller that is used on the DJI Phantom Drones and it does the main control chip, an accelerometer, a gyroscope, and a barometric altimeter.
+NAZA: is a flight controller that is used on the DJI Phantom Drones and it contains the main control chip, an accelerometer, a gyroscope, and a barometric altimeter.